Biophysics

 Plus, if you plan to pursue a master's or even doctoral degree in biophysics, you can do so through Northwestern's dual-degree partnership with Washington University in St. Louis.

 Requirements for a biophysics major include biology, chemistry and genetics courses, as well as courses in physics, biochemistry, biophysics, physical chemistry and the fundamentals of optics.
-Related minors include biology, chemistry, data science and statistics, physics, and physics education.
+Related minors include biology, chemistry, data science and statistics, physics, and physics teaching.

 CONTACT